 Definition: Reduction of moisture content along with improving some qualities before the use of woods is called seasoning of timber.
-By seasoning, generally, the moisture is reduced to about 15% where new cut woods bear about 50%.
+By seasoning, generally, the moisture is reduced to about 15% whereas new-cut woods bear about 50%.

 Reasons for Seasoning

-Seasoning of timber is done to fulfill some specific requirement.
-Followings are the reasons to perform timber seasoning.
+Seasoning of timber is done to fulfill some specific requirements.
+The followings are the reasons to perform timber seasoning.